meglecz/mkCOInr/doc/content/tutorial.rst

 Keep only sequences with genus or higher resolution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We have eliminated sequences with lower than genus resolution from COInr.
+We have eliminated sequences with lower than genus resolution from COInr in the first step (-min_taxlevel genus).
 However, among the custom sequences we had a sequence with an unknown genus.
 So let's redo the selection for a minimum taxonomic level.